ppy/osu-wiki/news/2019-06-12-project-loved-week-of-june-9th.md

 230 BPM, 4:13 | 6.53★
 *description written by [jyake](https://osu.ppy.sh/users/9099822)*

 Y O U T A is back in the Loved voting again with another fantastic map: Oedo Controller.
-Mapped in a double-tempo style, you often need to improvise so much more than you would in normal mapping, but Y O U T A has no difficulty pulling this off.
+When mapping in a double-tempo style, you often need to improvise so much more than you would in normal mapping, but Y O U T A has no difficulty pulling this off.
 The patterns have bits of variation that keeps you hooked.
 Props to Y O U T A for making this fantastic map!

 [![](/wiki/shared/news/2019-06-12-project-loved-week-of-june-9th/taiko/3-speed-of-link.jpg)](https://osu.ppy.sh/community/forums/topics/FORUM_TOPIC_ID)